-An American I brought over once bitterly complained about this once telling his caddy that a great shot should get a great reward.
+An American I brought over once bitterly complained about this, telling his caddy that a great shot should get great reward.

 “That’s not the way life works lad.”

-There is always one small thing that I am reminded about on every round in Scotland that drives home to me the difference between the game there and the game in the United States – and maybe a view on life, I wish we hadn’t lost.
+There is always one small thing that I am reminded about in every round in Scotland that drives home to me.
+It’s the difference between the game there and the game in the United States – and maybe a view on life, I wish we hadn’t lost.

-In the States, in almost very private club pro shop and by the tea, there is a mountain of tees and ball markers, silver or plastic ball mark repair tools – scorecards and boxes of signed pencils.
+In the States, in almost every private club pro shop and by tea, there is a mountain of tees and ball markers, silver or plastic ball mark repair tools – scorecards and boxes of signed pencils.

 In Scotland, you bring your own or buy them in the shop.

-One half-broken tee took me through the short par four 10th which with the wind behind, I easily drove the green and two-putted for birdie – it took me up the hill to the climb on the 13th and round back to the club house.
+A half-broken tee took me through the short par four 10th which, with the wind behind me, I easily drove the green and two-putted for birdie – it took me up the hill to climb on the 13th and round back to the club house.

 Instead of using four or five or more tees to play all those holes, my patch-work tee and I listened as the walkers came down the mountain from where the bunker was by the 14th tee.

 After my last drive on the 18th, struck well, but bounced awkwardly left into the light rough, I put my tee into the bag.
-It would go on the shelf when I got home in my office, a reminder that maybe in our world of abundance, and ever larger homes, and CEOs not content with earning millions but demanding tens of millions to run failing companies, that maybe it would be a better place if everything was just a bit more precious.
+It would go on the shelf when I got home to my office.
+It’s a reminder that maybe in our world of abundance, and ever larger homes, and CEO’s are not content with earning millions but demanding tens of millions to run failing companies, that maybe it would be a better place if everything was just a bit more precious.